appbaseio/reactive-manual/docs/v1.0.0/components/MultiDataList.md

 ![Image to be displayed](https://i.imgur.com/cEAUorS.png)

-A `MultiDataList` sensor component creates a multiple checkbox list UI widget.
+`MultiDataList` creates a multiple checkbox list UI component that is connected to a database field.
 It is used for filtering results based on the current selection(s) from a list of data items.

-`Note:` This component is like the [MultiList](/v1/component/MultiList.html) component except the filters are set based on the `data` prop, ideal for showing custom UI filters in a list layout.
+`Note:` This component behaves similar to the [MultiList](/v1.0.0/components/MultiList.html) component except the list items are user defined with the `data` prop, ideal for showing curated items in a list layout.

 Example uses:
-* select category(s) from a list of categories for filtering e-commerce search results.
+* select one or multiple items from a list of categories for filtering e-commerce search results.
-* filtering restaurants by a cuisine choice.
+* filtering restaurants by one or more cuisine choices.

 ### Usage